Internet Marketing 101: Local Businesses Need Social Media

 Businesses that use social media have often praised this platform as an effective marketing tool.
-In fact, 83% of B2B marketers have stated that they use social media for their clients.
+In fact, 83% of B2B marketers have stated that they use social platforms for their clients.
 Rightfully so, there are approximately 50 million businesses that possess a Facebook page, and the social media giant is estimated to receive $21.83 billion in ad revenue alone.

 In sum, both consumers and businesses are using social platforms for their own gain, and it’s working.
 Consumers are often getting what they want from ads, and businesses are collecting quality leads as a result.
-By refusing to setup any social media account, you could prevent your local business from capitalizing on these open opportunities.
+By refusing to setup any social accounts, you could prevent your local business from capitalizing on these open opportunities.

 Social Media Places Your Business in the Spotlight

 The essence of social media is that it resembles the form of a gigantic online community.
-That’s primarily because social media is a vivid online community that is home to millions of online consumers.
+That’s primarily because the interactive media is a vivid online community that is home to millions of online consumers.
 Small businesses are often entrenched in the communities they are involved in.
 In order to take your business to the next level, you will have to aptly communicate and interact with your customers online.
 You simply can’t expect a potential customer to visit your business to visit your business and interact with you.
-Instead, you will have to visit the primary source of online communities, and that’s social media.
+Instead, you will have to visit the primary source of online communities, and that’s social!